Universal Prompt Tuning for Graph Neural Networks: Methodology

-\vpara{Graph Prompt Tuning.} Drawing on the design of the prompt tuning in the NLP field~\citep{Liu2022PretrainPA}, we propose a GP that works on the input space.
-Given a frozen pre-trained GNN model $f$ and a downstream task dataset $\mathcal{D}=\{(\mathcal{G}_1,y_1), \ldots, (\mathcal{G}_m,y_m)\}$, our target is to obtain a task-specific GP $g_{\phi}:\mathbb{G}\rightarrow \mathbb{G}$ parameterized by $\phi$.
-The GP $g_{\phi}$ transforms the input graph $\mathcal{G}$ into the prompted graph $g_{\phi}(\mathcal{G})$.
-During the downstream task training, we select the optimal parameters of $\phi$ that maximizes the likelihood of predicting the correct labels $y$ without tuning the pre-trained model $f$, which can be formulated as:
+\vpara{Overall Process.} Our proposed \textit{graph prompt tuning} works on the input space by drawing on the design of the prompt tuning in the language field~\citep{Liu2022PretrainPA}.
+Given a frozen pre-trained GNN model $f$, a learnable projection head $\theta$, and a downstream task dataset $\mathcal{D}=\{(\mathcal{G}_1,y_1), \ldots, (\mathcal{G}_m,y_m)\}$, our target is to obtain a task-specific \textit{graph prompt} $g_{\phi}\colon \mathbb{G}\rightarrow \mathbb{G}$ parameterized by $\phi$.
+The \textit{graph prompt} $g_{\phi}(\cdot)$ transforms the input graph $\mathcal{G}$ into a specific \textit{prompted graph} $g_{\phi}(\mathcal{G})$.
+And then $g_{\phi}(\mathcal{G})$ will replace $\mathcal{G}$ as input to the pre-trained GNN model $f$.
+During the downstream task training, we select the optimal parameters of $\phi$ and $\theta$ that maximize the likelihood of predicting the correct labels $y$ without tuning the pre-trained model $f$, which can be formulated as: